exorad/exorad-wiki/doc/source/configfile/opac.rst

      - Meaning
    * - ``tmin``
      - K
      - Minimal temperature of the precalculated opacity grid
+   * - ``tmax``
+     - K
+     - Maximum temperature of the precalculated opacity grid
    * - ``tresolution``
      - int
      - Temperatureresolution of the precalculated opacity grid (e.g., how many T-points)